apache/kyuubi/docs/client/rest/rest_api.md

 ### GET /operations/${operationHandle}/rowset

-Get a set of result rows
+Get the operation result as a list of rows by the specified operation handle.

 #### Request Parameters